-BNY Mellon profit gets boost from higher interest rates
+BNY Mellon profit beats on higher fees and interest rates

 Besides safeguarding the stocks and bonds of large institutions, the bank calculates mutual fund prices, trades foreign currencies and facilitates securities lending to enable short selling by hedge funds.

+The U.S. Federal Reserve has raised rates three times since the second quarter of last year, with the latest increase coming in June.

+The company expects full-year net interest revenue to come at the high end of its 4 percent to 6 percent forecast range.

-BNY Mellon shares were marginally up at $53.48 in premarket trading.
+The company's shares were marginally up at $53.50 in premarket trading.
 Up to Wednesday's close, the stock had gained 12 percent in value, outperforming the broader S&P 500 Financial .SPSY that has risen 6.6 percent.

-(This version of the story corrects to June from March in paragraph eight)

 Reporting by Sweta Singh in Bengaluru; Editing by Shounak Dasgupta